Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Vliegtuigsuite Teuge may be the cheapest way to experience first-class luxury.

-The hanging pods are located in the magical Sacred Valley in Peru, between Cusco and Machu Picchu.
-Each of the three capsules can accommodate eight people and is attached to the mountain via cables and bolts.
+The hanging pods are located between Cusco and Machu Picchu in Peru's magical Sacred Valley.
+Each capsule can accommodate eight people and is attached to the mountain via cables and bolts.

-To arrive at your "room", you need to climb 1,312 feet (400 meters) of winding mountain path, including some ziplining.
+To arrive at your "room," you need to climb 1,312 feet (400 meters) on a winding mountain path, including some ziplining.
 However, if you make it up there, you will be rewarded with stunning panoramic views of the Urubamba River from the main bedroom, which consists of a wooden platform with glass walls and ceilings.

 Who said you could only sleep in a caravan on a campsite?
 The idea behind the hotel is that those who have never been on a regular camping holiday should try it slightly more comfortably.